 Theresa Harris was perhaps the hardest-working woman in Hollywood, appearing in close to 90 films, working at every major studio with most of the big stars.
 She was respected by studio executives, producers, directors, and co-workers alike, who sometimes went out of their way to get her more lines and screen time.
 Harris married a doctor and retired from the movies in the late 1950s, living comfortably after having carefully invested the money she made during her career in the movies.

-As a note of acknowledgement, especially since the movie, Gone with the Wind, is mostly forgiven for its similar roles for African American actors, it is appropriate to shed light on the real lives of domestic workers for a younger generation.
-Like employees in all kinds of jobs, many domestic workers who fulfilled the roles of devoted servants to families (as Harris played in this movie) had sharp minds of their own, families of their own, and personal lives with meaning beyond the families they served.
+As a note of acknowledgement, especially since the movie, Gone with the Wind, is mostly forgiven for its similar domestic-worker roles for African American actors, it is appropriate to shed light on the real lives of domestic workers for a younger generation.
+Like employees in all kinds of jobs, many domestic workers who fulfilled the roles of devoted servants to families (as Harris played in this movie) had sharp minds, families of their own, and personal lives with meaning beyond the families they served.

-In Blossoms in the Dust, Gladney's son, his death, the sister’s suicide, and the disabled "Tony" were all fictionalizations.
+In the story of Blossoms in the Dust, the screenwriter added characters and events that didn't exist in Gladney's life.
+Her son, his death, the sister’s suicide, and the disabled "Tony" were all fictionalizations.
 Despite these embellishments, the story of Edna Gladney is worth forever preserving on screen to celebrate all the good that she did.
 Learning about her surely makes all of our lives better as we begin the New Year with hopes that it will get even better.

 Gladney Fun Facts | Adoptions by Gladney.
 (1984).
 Retrieved from Gladney Center for Adoption, http://mobile.dudasite.com/site/adoptionsbygladney1?url=http%3A%2F%2Fadoptionsbygladney.com%2F125%2Ffunfacts#2810